luisamesty/orangebanktest/README.md

 ## <b>Important</b>

 It is highly recommended to follow the steps in the order indicated on this page.
-Special attention on PostgreSQL Database, tath has to be created before running APPs.
+Special attention on PostgreSQL Database, that has to be created before running APPs.
 Also Initial scripts for DB setup.
 If any question or suggestion, please write to me:
 <u>luisamesty@gmail.com</u>